Houseplants That Do Well in Low Light: Top 5 Shade-Loving Options

 Low-light plants are perfect for spaces away from windows or in north-facing rooms.
 They've adapted to grow in shady forest floors.
 This means they need less light to photosynthesize and stay healthy.

 Some top low-light plants include snake plants, ZZ plants, and pothos.
 These tough plants can handle neglect and less-than-ideal conditions.
-They'll add life to any dark space in your home with the right care.
+With the right care, they'll add life to any dark space in your home.

 Key Takeaways